-This year's now finished.
+This year's race is done.
 Many thanks to all registrants and volunteers!

 Deadfall 50 is a trail running event that takes place in the beautiful Qu'Appelle Valley at Echo Valley Provincial Park in Saskatchewan.